jeffreysbrother/morality/README.md

 We usually use the word to delineate statements we consider to hold true independent of attitudes versus ones that **rely** upon attitudes at a basic level.
 This is why our previous efforts to cast preferences or even outcomes as "objective" fail miserably.

 According to a common way of thinking (a pretty accurate way, I presume), a thing such as a chair has an objective existence.
 An experience of pain, however, is subjective in the sense that the sensation *depends* on us---the pain does not persist when we are destroyed.
-The issue we're digging ourselves into is one that relies on the (alleged) classification of subjective actions (actions carried out by subjects) as objective, according to some rubric.
-We should not pretend that consensus would have even the slightest ability to confer "objectivity" onto judgments related to the quality of actions.

-Even perfect consensus is insufficient grounds for claiming that an act can be rightly considered "immoral".
-Please use your imagination here, I cannot do all the work for you.
+We should not fool ourselves into thinking that consensus has even the slightest ability to confer "objectivity" onto judgments related to the quality of actions.
+Even perfect consensus is insufficient grounds for claiming that an act can be rightly considered "immoral" in some objective sense.

 ##non-consequentialist views of morality